 Each one of us is stressed about something or the other.
 Ask a kid and he will tell you how stressed he is about his exams.
-Ask an adult and they will tell you how their work, responsibilities and relationships have been causing them stress.
+Ask an adult and they will tell you how their work, responsibilities, and relationships have been causing them stress.

 It’s like, stress has left no life untouched.

-While we have discussed in some of our other articles, about how stress can affect your health, did you know that stress could also be affecting your intimate relationship?
+While we have discussed in some of our other articles, how stress can affect your health, did you know that stress could also be affecting your intimate relationship?

 Your actions during stressful times might be hurting your beloved person.
 You really don’t mean to and wouldn’t want that, would you?
 Let us look at some most common things, we human beings do while we are stressed and how it affects our intimate relationships.

 We will also help you out with a few ways you can deal with the stress and undo the damage you have caused so far.

 1. You Act Irrational and Start Venting Out

 This is the most common “symptom” of stress.
 Typically, whenever you are stressed, there is always one person who bears the brunt of it all.
 That one person is often someone very close to us whom we sometimes take for granted and know that you can make up with, later.